 4) The final step is to be reconciled.
 This is where he spends time talking about what restoration means and the difference between forgiving and forgetting and the actual biblical purpose of reconciliation.

 I am convinced that Sande is right that the best way to share the gospel is to properly handle conflict in a loving manner.
-Because conflict is not primarily about us, but glorifying God we have resources to draw on that others do not.
+As Christians, the conflict is not primarily about us, but glorifying God, so we have resources to draw on that others do not.
 It is also the difference in how we handle conflict that can attract others to Christ.

 This may sound theoretical, but it is very practical.
 I think it would make a very good small group discussion.
 The book is short, but very content rich and virtually everyone could use more skills in conflict resolution.

 - Uncommon Decency: Christian Civility in an Uncivil World by Richard Mouw